 I suffer from excessive sweating myself, and after years of being dissatisfied with the available products in stores, doctor’s offices, and online, I decided to develop my own solution.
 I knew I wanted this treatment to be topical, safe, affordable, and most of all: effective.

-After investigating the science of sweating — and focusing on why so many other solutions, even prescription antiperspirants, were not up to par — I created a -step system called Duradry, which keeps your skin clean, moisturized, and (of course) dry.
+After investigating the science of sweating — and focusing on why so many other solutions, even prescription antiperspirants, were not up to par — I created a 3-step system called Duradry, which keeps your skin clean, moisturized, and (of course) dry.

-Research shows that Aluminum Chloride is one of the most effective Aluminum compounds to treat excessive sweating.
+Research shows that aluminum chloride is one of the most effective aluminum compounds to treat excessive sweating.

-#2: Use Duradry Wash to Clean Your Pores
+Step #2: Use Duradry Wash to Clean Your Pores

-In order to stop your excessive sweating, your antiperspirant’s active ingredients must make full contact with your skin.
+In order to stop sudden sweating, your antiperspirant’s active ingredients must make full contact with your skin.
 But what often happens is there is residue in your pores that keeps the compounds out, such as oils and bacteria.
 That’s why we also include Duradry Wash in the simple 3-step system.

 Duradry Wash deeply cleans your skin.
 This way, when you apply Duradry PM (or AM, which we cover next), the active ingredients aren’t being blocked by any residue.

-#3: Apply Duradry AM at the Start of Your Day
+Step #3: Apply Duradry AM at the Start of Your Day

 While Duradry PM provides the main sweat blocking benefits, you get another boost of protection by using Duradry AM every morning.